onhernandes/front-challenges/README.md

 1. Draw a calendar of your birth month, using flexbox - [folder](https://github.com/devmath/front-challenges/tree/master/birth-calendar)
 1. Do a simple layout page with five columns, you can do it with flexbox too - what do you think about coloring them? [folder](https://github.com/devmath/front-challenges/tree/master/color-columns)
 1. Build a footer like that from [Uber](https://www.uber.com/pt/?exp=hp-c) - [folder](https://github.com/devmath/front-challenges/tree/master/uber-footer)
+1. Create a menu like that from [SpaceX](http://www.spacex.com/) - [folder](https://github.com/devmath/front-challenges/tree/master/spacex-header)